 You Never Know Who Might Be Looking

-The National Association for Information Destruction recently discovered four instances in the news of regular people stumbling upon sensitive information in the trash.
+The National Association for Information Destruction discovered regular people stumbling upon sensitive information in the trash.
 Things like this happen every day: even the U.S. Department of Health and Human Services is now training lawyers to dumpster dive and look out for code violations.
 The fact is, you never know who might be looking at your data, so even just one mistake in getting rid of your data and documents could lead to trouble later on.

 Compliance Prevents Competitors From Accessing Your Data